Magotchi/lpid-core-documents/LPID core documents.md

 The Finance Chairperson, Membership Chairperson, and Publicity Chairperson, and all other offices shall be appointed at the first meeting of the Executive Committee after their election.

+### SECTION 4

+A Program Committee of five Party members shall be appointed by the Chair promptly after the Regular Convention, whose duty it shall be to plan the annual program of the Party.
+This committee's report shall be submitted to the Executive Board for approval at its regular meeting in September.

 ### SECTION 5

 There shall be a Platform Committee, the duties of which shall be: